Siyah Qalam

 The album of Muḥammad Siyāh Qalam or Siāh-Qalam (lit. 'the Black Pen'; محمد سیاه قَلَم; Mehmed Siyah Kalem) comprise around 80 extant late 14th and early 15th century paintings folios, ink drawings (qalam-siāhi), and calligraphies, on various material, sometimes silk.
 The albums that contains these paintings, most of which are signed as Mehmet or Muhammad Siyah Qalam, is called the Fatih.
 These paintings depict cultural and religious ritual norms of the time period, providing insight into the demographics of that era as well as the geography.
 Measuring up to 335 × 485 cm, these paintings are generally attributed to Iran and bear the strong influence of Chinese art and techniques, as well as symbols of Buddhism and Shamanism, which were both major faiths in the region of Central Asia before the arrival of Islam.

 In tone and theme, the images are a highpoint of Persian draughtsmanship and include works from the Mozaffarid, Jalāyerid and Turkmen periods.
 They are sometimes attributed to the notname Ustad Siyah Qalam; equivalent in English to the Master of the Black Pen.
 There had been conflicting opinions about whether Siyah Qalam was an individual or a group of artists.
 This discourse arose because the artwork was done in a non-cohesive style with the name "Siyah Qalam" written and placed differently on each art piece.

 The figures depicted in the paintings span a variety of cultures: Iranian, Turkic, Chinese, Mongolic, and date to the century after reign of the Turco-Mongol conqueror Timur.
 Notable for their intrinsic quality, they contain depictions of diabolic imagery, everyday nomadic life in the Euroasian steppe, and contemporary culture's relationship with the dead.

 They are held at the Topkapi Saray Library, Istanbul; parts of the Diez Albums of the Berlin State Library are closely related.

-Muhammad Siyah Qalam
+Attribution

 Originally, the album paintings and drawings within this collection were attributed to the name of Muhammad Siyah Qalam.
 The works bear either hastily written jottings or elegant nastaliq attributions to the name, with some including the title of Ustad or “the Master,” showing that the artist held some status.

 Identifying the notname has led to debate, with some associating Muhammad Siyah Qalam with a Herat painter, Hajji Muhammad.
 Others have identified Yaqub Beg’s court painters, Shaykhi and Darvish Muhammad, as contributors to the collection alongside Muhammad Siyah Qalam, while some suggest Darvish Muhammad and Muhammad Siyah Qalam may be one and the same.
 However, a broad scholarly consensus has formed around the idea that the paintings are likely the work of numerous individuals.